 “Stay true to what you want to do,” she says.
 “Why would you listen to somebody else’s negative limitations on what you can or can’t do?
 The more I ignored the naysayers, the more empowered I became.
 You can blow through stereotypes if you have the right attitude.
 It doesn’t matter if others don’t support or believe in your dreams.
 What you believe is way more powerful.”

 This article originally appeared in Growing Bolder Magazine.
 For more great stories like this, click here to subscribe to the digital or print editions of Growing Bolder Magazine.
-All past issues of GB Magazine, including the one that features this article, are also available to read online exclusively for GB members.
-Click here to find out how to become a member!
+All past issues of GB Magazine, including the one that features this article, are also available to read online exclusively for GB Insiders.
+Click here to find out how to become an Insider!